 "Something has to change in my life - but I don't know how yet."
 Many people who have such a thought do not even know at first: do they "only" want to lose weight or change a symptom?
 Or do they want much more - possibly even to start a whole new life?
 In 14 exercises - six of which are on an enclosed CD - Michaela Huber guides her readers through a process of personal change.
 It is essential to overcome learned helplessness and to rediscover or further develop one's own abilities and resources.

-The conference "Integration of the Stranger?!" was jointly organised by a professional society for complex trauma sequelae, the DGTD, and
+The conference "Integration of the Stranger?!" was jointly organised by a professional society for complex trauma sequelae, the DGTD, and by an institution that cares for refugees, the Psychosocial Centre for Refugees.

 This book brings together the contributions of the conference.
-In all of them there is a connection between the themes of complex trauma and flight.
+In all of them there is a connection between the topics of complex trauma and flight.
+There are similarities between flight from unbearable family relationships or destructive, exploitative groups and flight from war and crisis zones.

 This book contains poems, texts and images on living, dying and healing.
 Arranged in ten chapters, each with an introductory text by Michaela Huber, you will find poems by Pauline C. Frei.
 These texts cover a wide spectrum, beginning with the discovery of writing as a means of expression, through coping with everyday life under the auspices of a serious, incurable illness, to themes such as letting go, death, love, courage and hope.